 If you request a change within 56 days of departure, this may be treated as a cancellation of your original booking and cancellation charges as set out in these terms and conditions will be payable (see section 1.11 above).
 The changed arrangements will then be treated as a new booking.

-Changes to Celebrity Cruise & Stay, Cruise & Relax and Cruise & Explore packages are more restrictive that those of a standard fly cruise booking.
+Changes to Celebrity Cruise & Stay packages are more restrictive that those of a standard fly cruise booking.
 See section 1.7 above for more details.

 1.13 Will I need travel insurance?

 Yes.
-All guests should ensure they have appropriate personal travel insurance before departure.
-This must include as a minimum, cover for the cost of cancellation by yourself and the cost of assistance including repatriation in the event of accident or illness.
+All guests should ensure they have appropriate personal travel and medical insurance before departure.
+This must include as a minimum, cover for the cost of cancellation by yourself and the cost of assistance including repatriation in the event of accident or illness, emergency medical treatment and medications.
 It is your responsibility to make sure that the insurance you purchase is suitable and adequate for your particular needs and to purchase additional or alternative insurance if required.
 We would strongly recommend that you contact your travel agent or an independent insurance broker for details of suitable policies.
 Please see your Confirmation Invoice for further details of our recommended insurance broker.

 2. Before you leave home